tel: +48 888 99 98 98

 • The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-• Possible danger associated with microscopic parts of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-It's also worth noting that small elements of these products have the potential to be problematic in medical diagnosis after entering the body.
+• Potential hazard to health from tiny fragments of magnets pose a threat, in case of ingestion, which is crucial in the context of children's health.
+It's also worth noting that small elements of these magnets have the potential to be problematic in medical diagnosis after entering the body.

 Magnetic fields interfere with compasses and magnetometers used in navigation for air and sea transport, as well as internal compasses of smartphones and GPS devices.